Codecademy Logo

 The node Command

-We can execute Node.js programs in the terminal by typing the node command, followed by the name of the file.
+We can execute Node.js programs in the terminal by typing the node command, followed by the file name.

 node app.js